damien-white/coil/README.md

 </div>

 ## Description

 `coil-service` is a cross-platform, distributed messaging service that uses a peer-to-peer model to facilitate reliable communications.
-It offers useful abstractions over low-level networking, providing a foundation for distributed applications.
+It offers abstractions over low-level networking components provided by [`libp2p`][libp2p] and [`tokio`][tokio].

+`coil-service` is free, open-source software and may be used in your work, according with the [licensing][license].
+I hope that you do find a use for it, or that it inspires you to build something amazing.
+Either way, this project will remain open-source for as long as the project exists.

-## Status
+## Project Status

+### Activity

+`coil-service` is under active development.

+### Warning

-`coil-service` is **absolutely not** production ready and is still considered to be "**proof of concept**" status.
-Do not, under any circumstances, use this software in a production environment.
+**Do not**, under any circumstances, use this software in a production environment.
+If you choose to use this software, or any components of it, within your own software, you do so entirely at your own risk.

 ## Design decisions